Harsh19-M/E-Commerce-Growth-Analytics-AB-Testing-Segmentation/README.md

 **EDA 6 - Segment-Level Experiment Performance**
 Users are segmented into 3 funnel stages: Engagement (Interest), Purchase Intent, and Final Conversion.
+The addition of element_tested lets us see which UI/UX element drives conversions within each segment.

 **Engagement Level Segmentation**
 - High Engagement (~21% of users) are most active and likely to convert; Medium (~51%) are exploring and can be nudged toward conversion, Low (~28%) may need re-engagement campaigns.